palmerabollo/bot-food/README.md

 npm run watch-console # run in console mode
 ```

-You can also run the bot as a HTTP server os as a serverless AWS Lambda function.
+You can also run the bot as a HTTP server running as a serverless AWS Lambda function.